 Just as the mijeurs struggle to articulate the horrors they have left behind, from Taliban terror threats in Afghanistan to human rights abuses in sub-Saharan Africa, so they are wary of discussing their uncertain futures.
 "I might have a good life in the future," says Guy, hesitantly.
 "But it's difficult for me right now."

 The names of all refugees have been changed to protect their identities.
-You can donate to an organisation working with child rough sleepers here, and support volunteers hosting unaccompanied minors here.
+You can donate to an organization working with child rough sleepers here, and support volunteers hosting unaccompanied minors here.